...

 21+

-Three classic comedies by Anton Chekhov get a bold, irreverent makeover.
-Romance turns ridiculous, lectures go off the rails, and tempers flare faster than you can say “existential dread”—proof that over-the-top emotions and awkward encounters never go out of style.
+Three classic comedies by Anton Chekhov get a bold, irreverent makeover in this theatrical romp featuring The Proposal, Swan Song, and The Harmful Effects of Tobacco.
+Romance turns ridiculous, lectures go off the rails, and tempers flare faster than you can say “existential dread.”
+With modern flair and a wink to the absurd, this evening serves up Chekhov’s wit at full tilt—proof that over-the-top emotions and awkward encounters never go out of style.

 The Intiman Cabaret transforms the Erickson Theater into an intimate cabaret venue with table and bar seating, cocktail lounge service, and a theatrical mix of one-person plays, drag and performance art, musical acts and more.
 Bring your friends, family, significant other, or treat yourself to an elegant evening of live entertainment and delightful cocktail service you won’t soon forget!